microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 1. Should an internal external test fail
 2. Collect what the developer said they need

 It cannot get simpler.
-Best of all, with dynamic telemetry, the cost of mistakes is low.
+Best of all, with Dynamic Telemetry, the cost of mistakes is low.
 Clear expectations do not guarantee unique logs, memory dumps, or CPU traces when issues arise.
 Different personas, such as the operational team or program management team, also set equally clear